Gvwyn/project-moonlight/README.md

 > - **CONCEPT:**
 >   - when catching cheaters, instead of an actual ban, shadowban the player, which
->       - blocks every function for the player on the server, where they could exploit the cheats for gain
+>       - blocks every activity for the player on the server, where they could exploit the cheats for gain
->       - they're put away from players
+>       - puts them away from legit players
 >   - with this system, if somebody just wants to fly around, they can, but they cant use their cheats to gain eg. money
 >   - ban is reserved for extreme cases, eg. cheats that lag the server, cheats that are difficult to catch etc.